fastlane/docs/docs/index.md

 Special thanks to all [contributors](https://github.com/fastlane/fastlane/graphs/contributors) for extending and improving _fastlane_.

+## Metrics

+_fastlane_ tracks a few key metrics to understand how developers are using the tool and to help us know what areas need improvement.
+No personal/sensitive information is ever collected.
+Metrics that are collected include:

+* The number of _fastlane_ runs
+* A salted hash of the app identifier or package name, which helps us anonymously identify unique usage of _fastlane_

+You can easily opt-out of metrics collection by adding `opt_out_usage` at the top of your `Fastfile` or by setting the environment variable `FASTLANE_OPT_OUT_USAGE`.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](https://github.com/fastlane/fastlane/blob/master/LICENSE) file.